Master of Science in Project Management

 - For the first three years of university studies, you will pursue a normal program of undergraduate work.
 Every UNM degree qualifies for admission to the 4+1 Program.

-- During the second semester of the third year of academic work, you will apply for admission to the MSPM program in the Anderson School.
+- During the second semester of the third year of academic work, you will apply for graduation and for admission to the MSPM program in the Anderson School.

-- In the fourth year of academic work, you will begin the first year of the MSPM program, completing 9 credits, and also completing the remaining requirements for your bachelor’s degree.
+- In the fourth year of academic work, you will begin the first year of the MSPM program, completing 9 credits, and complete the remaining requirements for your bachelor’s degree.

 - In the fifth year of study, you will complete the remaining 21 credit hours in the MSPM program.